mickahouan/obsidian-mcp-server/README.md

     npm install -g obsidian-mcp-server
     ```

-3. Configure the server using environment variables and run it (see Configuration section below).
+3. Configure your MCP client settings (e.g., `claude_desktop_config.json` or `cline_mcp_settings.json`) to include the server.
+See the Configuration section for details.

 ## ⚙️ Configuration